 That’s it.
-You have successfully installed and configured Laravel on your cPanel VPS.
-For more information about Laravel, please refer to the official Laravel documentation and for more information about cPanel please refer to their official cPanel documentation .
+You have successfully installed and configured Laravel on your cPanel.
+For more information about Laravel, please refer to the official Laravel documentation and for more information about cPanel please refer to the official cPanel documentation .

-Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to setup this for you.
+Of course, you don’t have to to install Laravel on a cPanel Server, by yourself if you use our Laravel Hosting, in which case you can simply ask our expert Linux admins to to install Laravel on a cPanel Server for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on installing Laravel on a cPanel Server please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.

 2 thoughts on “How to install Laravel on cPanel”